-In 2001, Prime Minister Junichiro Koizumi named Professor Takenaka the Minister for Economic/Fiscal Policy; in this office, he chaired the Council on Economic and Fiscal Policy and steered macroeconomic policy.
+In 2001, Prime Minister Junichiro Koizumi named Heizo the Minister for Economic/Fiscal Policy; in this office, he chaired the Council on Economic and Fiscal Policy and steered macroeconomic policy.
 Over the next five and a half years, he spearheaded Japan’s economic structural reform.
-In 2002, Professor Takenaka was named the Minister for both Financial Services and Economic/Fiscal Policy.
+In 2002, Heizo was named the Minister for both Financial Services and Economic/Fiscal Policy.
 In this capacity, he accomplished the disposal of non-performing loans of Japanese banks, which had hindered the Japanese economy for more than 10 years.
-In 2004, he was elected to the House of Councilors and was named the Minister for both Economic/Fiscal Policy and the Privatization of Postal Services.
-In this capacity, he realized the privatization of Japan Post, the biggest public enterprise in Japan.
-In 2005, he was named the Minister for both Internal Affairs and Communication, and Privatization of the Postal Services.
-The following year, Professor Takenaka returned to academia, leaving both the Cabinet and the House of Councilors when Prime Minister Koizumi resigned.
+In 2004, he was elected to the House of Councilors and was named the Minister for both Economic/Fiscal Policy and the Privatisation of Postal Services.
+In this capacity, he realised the privatisation of Japan Post, the biggest public enterprise in Japan.
+In 2005, Heizo was named the Minister for both Internal Affairs and Communication, and Privatisation of the Postal Services.
+The following year, he returned to academia, leaving both the Cabinet and the House of Councilors when Prime Minister Koizumi resigned.

 Heizo received his B.A. in economics from Hitotsubashi University and his Ph.D in economics from Osaka University.
 He started his academic career in 1981 as a visiting scholar at both Harvard University and University of Pennsylvania.